pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 all existing notifications have been received.

 The section ID numbering scheme follows Vaughn Vernon's book.
-Section IDs are strings: either 'current'; or a string formatted with two integers separated by a comma.
+Section IDs are strings: a string formatted with two integers separated by a comma.
 The integers represent the first and last number of the items included in a section.